Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 In January 2016, Sredojevic managed Uganda at the African Nations Championship in Rwanda, which saw Uganda exit the group stage after only two draws.
-Uganda had its sternest test in March, two months later, against Burkina Faso.
+Two months later, Uganda had its sternest test in March against Burkina Faso.
 Though it picked up one point in two matches against Burkina Faso, Uganda was able to grab another crucial road victory in Botswana.
 Luwagga Kizito scored the opening goal nine minutes into the game.
 After Botswana tied the match five minutes into the second half, Uganda replied quickly, with Khalid Aucho scoring the eventual winning goal.

 This 2-1 road victory put Uganda in a comfortable spot as either group winners or even one of the top two runners-up to advance to the tournament.
 Players have recently established new standards that the country had never seen.
 New talent has emerged, with Okwi setting a standard and Walumsimbi becoming the nation's first player to amass 100 caps.
 In previous tournaments, Uganda often faltered in the games that matter.

 Now destiny was on the doorstep once again.